jeffrey-xiao/dotfiles/README.md

 ## Personal Use
+ - change the API key in `bin/get-weather`
+ - change the adapter and battery name, and wired and wifi interfaces in `polybar/config`
+ - change the location in `other/redshift.conf`
+ - change the user in `mpd/mpd.conf`
  - change the username and email in `git/.gitconfig`
- - change the user in `mpd/mpd.conf`
- - change the location in `other/redshift.conf`
- - change the API key in `bin/weather`
  - change the username and nicks in `weechat/irc.conf`

 Everything else works out of the box.